chriskormaris/NeuralNetworksInNumPy/README.md

 Bias terms are used.

-The precision that was achieved, after training with batch gradient descent, was: **96.1 %**
+The precision that was achieved, after training with batch gradient ascent, was: **94.67 %**

 ## Neural Networks for Spam-Ham Classification